OSGeo/PROJ/docs/source/contributing.rst

 Contributing
 ===========================

-PROJ.4 has a wide and varied user base.
+PROJ has a wide and varied user base.
 Some are highly skilled geodesists with a deep knowledge of map projections and reference systems, some are GIS software developers and others are GIS users.
-All users, regardless of the profession or skill level, has the ability to contribute to PROJ.4.
+All users, regardless of the profession or skill level, has the ability to contribute to PROJ.
 Here's a few suggestion on how:

--  Help PROJ.4-users that is less experienced than yourself.
+-  Help PROJ-users that is less experienced than yourself.
 -  Write a bug report
 -  Request a new feature
 -  Write documentation for your favorite map projection